Riyas-Noushad/C3-Customer-portal/doc/users.md

 ### Edit User Details
-* You will be able to update any existing user details.
+* You can use this option to update any existing user details such as user's first name, last name, display name & email adress.
 * In user listing view you will be able to see the **Actions** column.
 * click on the third button **Edit user details** for the particular user.
-* update the details and click on **UPDATE** button.
+* Make the required changes and click on **UPDATE** button.
+* Now, you will be able to see the updated details for that user.

 ### License Management
 * You will be able to manage licenses for your users.